I am a faculty developer, biologist, science education researcher, and science communicator.

-Formerly (2012-2015) I was the project manager for the MSU W.K.
-Kellogg Biological Station’s NSF GK-12 program (BEST – BioEnergy SusTainability), providing science communication and professional development for STEM graduate students; science education and professional development for K-12 teachers; long-term scientists-in-the-classroom, project-wide citizen science, inquiry, and data-driven projects for K-12 students.
-I taught 6 semesters of graduate seminars for some truly amazing Fellows and ran workshops for K-12 partner teachers in the KBS K-12 partnership.
+GK-12 program (BEST: BioEnergy SusTainability).
+My first position at MSU was project manager for the MSU W.K.
+Kellogg Biological Station’s GK-12 program, providing science communication and professional development for STEM graduate students; science education and professional development for K-12 teachers; long-term scientists-in-the-classroom, project-wide citizen science, inquiry, and data-driven projects for K-12 students (phew!).
+I taught 6 semesters of graduate seminars for some truly amazing Fellows and ran workshops for southwest Michigan K-12 partner teachers in the KBS K-12 partnership.

-Aside from academia, I am an avid birder, equestrian, runner, photographer, and traveler.
-I can be contacted at bodbyl AT msu DOT edu.
+Aside from academia, I am an avid birder, equestrian, runner, amateur photographer, and traveler.
+I can be contacted at bodbyl AT mines DOT edu.